 The work’s being done by Tess McGinley at Spiral Path Movement and oh, how it’s making a difference (more on that next week).
 As part of the PT, Tess will sometimes toss ‘homework assignments’ my way.

-Things like, get up off the computer every ten minutes (I stretched that to 20-30.
+For example, things like, get up off the computer every ten minutes (I stretched that to 20-30.
 Sorry!) or do X number of squats or go for a walk.
 The one she gave me a couple of days ago was simple: find 10 minutes to just be you.
 No electronics, media, driving, napping.
 Just.
 Be.
 You.

 I couldn’t find ten minutes.